-If you become aware of a recall that involves a medication that you are currently, or have been taking, call the pharmacy as soon as possible to find out whether replacement is needed.
+If you become aware of a recall that involves a medication that you currently take, or have been taking, call the pharmacy as soon as possible to find out whether replacement is needed.
 Further guidance will also be provided by a pharmacist regarding potential harm and the process of returning and/or disposing of the medication.

 Properly dispose of your medication at a registered disposal site or by placing it in the trash (with the exception of oral chemotherapy).
 Before placing in the trash, take all of the medication out of its container and place in a sealable container such as a plastic bag.
 Mix the medication with an undesirable substance such as cat litter or used coffee grounds.
 Do not crush tablets or capsules.
 Seal the container and place in the trash.
 Remove the label from container or completely cross out any personal information before throwing out or recycling an empty container.
 This will help protect your identity.

 Oral chemotherapy should be returned to your oncology provider for proper disposal.
 You should never throw out or flush leftover chemotherapy.
 Also, ask a member of your health care team ahead of time if you should return the empty containers or any other chemotherapy waste to the doctor’s office for safe disposal.

 The patient has the right to freely voice grievances and recommend changes in care or services without fear of reprisal or unreasonable interruption of services.
 Service, equipment and billing complaints will be communicated to management and upper management.